libellux/Libellux-Up-and-Running/docs/psad/README.md

 [PSAD website](https://cipherdyne.org/psad/) [GitHub](https://github.com/mrash/psad)

-Setup and configuration has been tested on following OS with version:
+Setup and configuration has been tested on the following operating systems:

 * Ubuntu- 16.04, 18.04, 20.04
 * 2.2.3 -> 2.4.6